openstax/ce-styles/README.md

 # Bake a New Book

-1. run `./scripts/fetch-book statistics`
+1. run `./scripts/fetch-html statistics`
   - **Note:** To see the list of books available see `./books.txt`
   - **Note:** This will require you to log in via ssh.
-  - **Note:** You can set the ssh username by running `USER=myusername ./scripts/fetch-book ...`
+  - **Note:** You can set the ssh username by running `USER=myusername ./scripts/fetch-html ...`
-  - **Note:** You can set the remote server to pull from by running `HOST=dev.cnx.org ./scripts/fetch-book ...`
+  - **Note:** You can set the remote server to pull from by running `HOST=dev.cnx.org ./scripts/fetch-html ...`
-  - **Note:** You can run `./scripts/fetch-book --all` to fetch all the books
+  - **Note:** You can run `./scripts/fetch-html --all` to fetch all the books
 1. run `./scripts/bake-book statistics`

 There are 2 major parts to baking a book (_listed above_).
-You will first need to get the single-file HTML from the server (`fetch-book`) and then convert the single-file HTML locally into the "baked" book via `bake-book`.
+You will first need to get the single-file HTML from the server (`fetch-html`) and then convert the single-file HTML locally into the "baked" book via `bake-book`.
 Once you have done the first part, you can run `./scripts/bake-book statistics` to your :heart:'s content!

 ## Add a New Book to the config